-Transportation and distribution of natural gas is at a very early stage with the transport network consisting of the Mozambique-South Africa pipeline and the recent distribution network (a public private partnership between state-owned Empresa Nacional de Hidrocarbonetos and Korean Kogas) restricted only to certain districts of the capital city, Maputo.
+Transportation and distribution of natural gas is at a very early stage with the transport network consisting of the Mozambican-Zimbabwe pipeline linking the coastal city of Beira to Zimbabwe's capital Harare, operated in Mozambique by the Companhia do Pipeline Moçambique Zimbabwe and active for more than 30 years, also the Mozambique-South Africa pipeline from Pande Temane to Secunda and the recent distribution network (a public private partnership between state-owned Empresa Nacional de Hidrocarbonetos and Korean Kogas) restricted only to certain districts of the capital city, Maputo.
 New transport pipelines shall be developed, connecting the gas-rich north and south of Mozambique.
 Similarly, natural gas storage facilities shall be built only after production of offshore natural gas commences.